slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 on the [brackets-shell wiki](https://github.com/adobe/brackets-shell/wiki).

 ### <a name="setup_for_hacking"></a> Running Your Copy of the Code ###

-**NOTE: This has changed since Sprint 13.
-If you've been using the old brackets-app repo, or the first version of brackets-shell, please switch to using this method.**

 If you're only hacking on HTML/JS/CSS files, you can have the installed version of the Brackets shell run your local copy of the HTML/JS/CSS code by running the `tools/setup_for_hacking` script.
 Here are the steps.